ngrosso1/VFIOH/README.md

 ## ⚠️ Troubleshooting:

+* An in development LLM tool has been added to help assist with troubleshooting any issues you may come accross.
+You can access this by choosing option 6 on the main menu.
+If you already have an LLM installed with ollama you can skip over the containerized option, otherwise choose option 1 to get started.
 * Fedora users should know there seems to be a bug with virt-manager.
 You will need to remove the display spice manually.
 The script should tell you when this should take place but keep this in mind
 * In the event the GPU was passed through the VM and the screen has been black for a long period of time then there may have been an issue disconnecting nvidia modules.
 To troubleshoot this ssh into your PC and run the following below
     * lsmod | grep nvidia